psaikido/hugle.uk/content/prose/thesium/001-seeds.md

 "Goodbye and good luck, my little ones!"

-Turning his artificial face towards the distant Earth he was again moved to tears.
+Turning his face towards the distant Earth he was again moved but by a pain much larger, much darker.
+His composite body seemed engulfed, how could an emotion be so much bigger than he was?
 Gaia, his mother, lay in ruination.
 His sensory system could take it all in, all the data from every bit of the stricken planet.
 The QEC system he had built had enabled instant, quantum-entangled information exchange between the surface and his base on Luna.

 Back when it was new (how long ago was that now? was it really thirty years already?) back then, there were still actual, living human beings to help him.
 His designers and the generation that followed quickly realised that they would have to cryogenically store themselves along with the multitude of embryos they had brought from the surface.
-The resources for organic life on the moon were just insufficient for long-term habitation.
+The resources needed for organic life on the moon were never going to be enough for long-term habitation.

 And thus he was alone, forever orbiting his dead mother.